marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 ---
 # Hi there.

 I'm Mar and I'm from the lively city of Barcelona.
 I attended Universitat de Girona where I earned my BSc in Biotechnology.
 During school, I ended up working as the program director at a summer camp in the picturesque area of Algonquin Park, in Ontario, Canada.
 But the COVID-19 pandemic, turned my plans upside down and gave me the time to change my focus and break into a new and exciting career path.
 I started grad school at the National School of Health, ISCIII in their Master's of Precision Medicine and Health Bioinformatics.
+Now I graduated and I'm currently doing a bioinformatics internship at Barcelona Supercomputing Center.

 This website is meant to be a portfolio of all my side projects and some of my school projects.
-It'll also have the summary of some of my notes and resources curated during this learning path.
+It'll also contain the summary of some of my notes and resources curated during this learning path.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.